 This course is an Achievement Standards course with a range of internally marked work and a 2 panel Mixed Media Art Board which is externally marked.
-This is achievable for most students of varying ability and not pure Painting like L2 & L3 The class may be a multi-level (Yr 11-13) class.
+This is achievable for most students of varying ability and not pure Painting.
+The class may be a multi-level (Yr 11-13) class.